 So, out of necessity, he was asked to record a wide variety of performers and performances, from the Peking Opera and far Eastern master string players to choirs and organists performing at Chartres and other great Gothic cathedrals to Indian classical music and dance ensembles to the Loseling Tibetan musicians of Drepung monastery to the sonic characteristics of the great Ball Court at Chichen Itza and the temples at Palenque.
 He even built a recording studio for some rock musician friends in Stockhom, Sweden.
 Of course, there was a great deal to learn about the root impulses of music from these many master performers, teachers and situations.
 In essence, much of what is missing from the Western musical traditions could be found in the older traditions of the East.
 Instead of the western emphasis on personal desire, angst and suffering, the eastern artistic forms still carried the essential human aspirations of genuine gratitude, transformation and transcendence in their core impulses.
 Virtuosity, the beginning stage of mastery of one's instrument only lays the foundation for the much more important aim of Self Mastery.
 Self mastery leads to universal service.
 This vital information led E.T. to a radical new understanding of the higher function of music.
 Music isn't just an outlet for subjective emotional therapy.
 It can also be a direct pathway to conscious transformation of both performer and audience.
 Therefore, the creation of conscious music can play a pivotal role in the development of humanity.
 With this understanding, E.T. determined that if there was ever an opportunity to return to professional recording again, his primary aim would be to facilitatie the conditions necessary for the creation of such music...
 After many more inner and outer adventures, he finally returned to Canada.

 And then suddenly, he once again found himself engaged in the work of recording and producing music.
-After setting up the facilities at ClearLightSound, he is now ready to be of service to any who may require his expertise and experience.
+After setting up the facilities at ClearLightSound, which are constantly being expanded and improved, he is now ready to be of service to any who may require his expertise and experience.
 His attention is focused on invoking the most conscious impressions, expressions and realizations from the musicians, the producers, the technology and from the audience.